box-project/box/doc/configuration.md

 2. src/Test/some/other.php
 3. src/Another/my/test/another.php

-The metadata (any) setting can be any value.
-This value will be stored as metadata that can be retrieved from the built PHAR (Phar::getMetadata()).

 The replacements (object) setting is a map of placeholders and their values.
 The placeholders are replaced in all non-binary files with the specified